redux-saga/redux-saga/docs/basics/ErrorHandling.md

 until it is caught or reaches the root saga.
 If an error propagates to the root saga the whole saga tree is already **terminated**.
 The preferred approach, in this case, to use [onError hook](../api/README.md#error-propagation#createsagamiddlewareoptions) to report an exception, inform a user about the problem and gracefully terminate your app.

-Why I cannot use `onError` hook as a global error handler?
+Why can't I use `onError` hook as a global error handler?
 Usually, there is no one-size-fits-all solution, as exceptions are context dependent.
 Consider `onError` hook as the last resort that helps you to handle **unexpected** errors.

 What if I don't want an error to bubble?